 “Do you have any questions for me?
 You know that if you need me all you have to do is call, right?
 Well have a good night, and please let me know how training goes tonight!”
 And she hung up without waiting for the requested questions.

 Jessica pulled up a chair and plopped into it, speaking to the manager was always exhausting.
 Even though Jessica barely said a word, she always felt out of breath just listening.
 Since she had been asked not to do much until Kenzie showed up, she just sat and relaxed for a change.

 Jessica knew she wasn’t really supposed to sit while she was working, but she never understood how having someone standing, legs getting more tired by the minute, feet aching and yearning for a break looked more professional than having someone sitting, who stands up to pay attention to a guest.
 The act of standing is a silent way of acknowledging the customer.
 If you are already standing, it has to be spoken, or conveyed in no more than a look.
 Since Ms. Thomas knew that Jessica did not ignore guests, she sat sometimes anyway.

-Jessica had not seen a soul until Kenzie arrived for her training.
+Jessica reveled in her solitude until Kenzie arrived for her training.
 Jessica stood up and started going over the shift, while Kenzie watched in near absolute silence.
 She nodded occasionally, and wrote notes in beautifully clean handwriting in the notebook that she brought just for that purpose.
 So went the night.
 Jessica had a very one-sided discussion through the evening, and when there was nothing work related, they stood in silence until there was.